themiscadiz/Final-dwd/README.md

 <!-- Any specific challenges or struggles documented -->
 ## Challenges & Struggles

 Because in general there is a lot of information to absorbe and apply during this process, I have to say that I encountered difficulties during each step of the development process.
-The hard part is not only ignore the reason why something didnt work, but also try to understant how sometimes you make it work.
-I think that that is the main reason that I feel that some challenges or struggles were to obscure to understand. 🙃
+The hard part is not only ignore the reason why something didnt work, but also try to understand how sometimes you make it work.
+I think that that is the main reason why I feel that some challenges or struggles were to obscure to understand. 🙃

 My process is heavy in challenges.
-Sometimes I spend a lot of time figuring out thing that i was hoping to be fast and easy.
+Sometimes I spent a lot of time figuring out things that I was hoping to be fast and easy.
-**However, I noticed that things that were a challenge 3 weeks ago, this last time it wasn't.
-That give me hope!**
+**However, I noticed that things that were a challenge 3 weeks ago, this last time it weren't.
+That gives me hope!**

-### In this assigment the things that were more challenging were:
+### The things that were more challenging were:

 **Accesing file in outside folders**

-* I have difficulties referencing files outside the views folder.
-I researched about how to referencing this folder but i wasn't able to make work.
+* I still have difficulties referencing files outside the views folder.
+I researched about how to referencing this folder but I wasn't able to make work.

 **P5 Integrated in the website**

 * Figuring out how to add a canvas in a specific area of the wesite.
-I found a P5 reference that helpme to achieve a specific location, but is not precise.
+I found a P5 reference that helped me to achieve a specific location, but is not precise.

-* Make a specific file for P5 js outside the main.js file.
+* Make a specific file for P5.js outside the main.js file.

 * Make a more dynamic sketch using the variables from the database.

 **Creating a database**

-Defenetly this was one of the most challenging and abstracts part of the project.
-Although my use of a database I concider to be simple, and has acces to multiple tutorials, it is another set of mind and how to interact with a system that I am not use to.
+Definitely this was the most challenging and abstract part of the project.
+Although my use of a database I consider to be simple, and have access to multiple tutorials, it is another state of mind and how to interact with a system that I am not used to.

 **Deployment on Glitch**
-* Not sure exacly why, but this time Glitch giveme a really hard time uploading the git repo.
-The errors on Glitch are not super clear, so it was hard for me understant the source of the problem.
+* Not sure exacly why, but this time Glitch gave me a really hard time uploading the git repo.
+The errors on Glitch are not super clear, so it was hard for me understand the source of the problem.

 **Trying Heroku**
-* I tried to deployd my website on Herocu and also gave me errors.
+* I tried to deploy my website on Heroku and also gave me errors.

 Heroku screenshots             |  Heroku screenshots
 :-------------------------:|:-------------------------: